EliasKramer/building-template-project/README.md

-# Template Repo for Building
+# Template Repo for TDD.Building
 In case you fail to init your own repo you may use this repo.
 Follow the procedure:

 1. Fork this repo into your own name space